 Many would consider the 1996 HSV VS GTS-R as HSV’s real entrance into performance motoring.
 It was in fact the inspiration for the HSV’s swansong—the GTSR.

 Limited slip diff and electronic torque vectoring will help control this monstrous 135 kW 6.2 litre supercharged LSA Generation IV.

 Yes, you read that correctly.

 Unfortunately, the majority of us won’t ever have a chance own one of these beauties.
-However, Mater Cars for Cancer is giving one of our amazing supporters the chance to win build no.117 of the strictly limited edition HSV GTSR.
+However, Mater Cars for Cancer is giving one of our amazing supporters the chance to win one of these strictly limited edition HSV GTSR.